Fred Glennon, Ph.D. (Home)

 As noted above, in order to keep my covenant with my students and my colleagues to cultivate my craft as a teacher, it is imperative for me to assess how well I am doing and to discern what I need to do to improve.
 I want to know that what I am intending in the courses I teach, the knowledge, skills, and values objectives, are actually being learned.
 To research this I engage in a variety of classroom assessment activities only four of which I will discuss here: mid-term evaluations, teaching assessment groups, student self-assessment of learning essays, and moral reflection papers.

 Many members of Le Moyne faculty use a mid-term evaluation these days.
 My reason for using it is to provide students opportunity to provide feedback for the course they are currently taking so that changes I might make can benefit them as well as future students.
-I have an interactive evaluation form on my web page that students can access from any computer lab (see http://webserver.lemoyne.edu/~glennon/eval.htm).
-Upon completing the form, students then push the submit button which sends the answers on the form to me in an e-mail.
-The form I use has some standard opinion of teaching questions, but they are coupled with questions asking students to assess the time and effort they are putting into the course.
+I incorporate evaluation surveys into the learning management system (currently Canvas).
+The survey I use has some standard opinion of teaching questions, but they are coupled with questions asking students to assess the time and effort they are putting into the course.
 My hope is that as they reflect on what needs to change they will also think about the role they can play in making the changes happen.
-Students can submit the form (with their name anonymously) any time they would like to say something to me about the course, but at least once at mid-term.
+Students can submit the survey (with their name or anonymously) any time they would like to say something to me about the course, but at least once at mid-term.
 In conjunction with a group of student volunteers, I review the evaluations and generate a list of possible improvements (either for this course or when I teach it next time).
-I will then discuss what I learned from the evaluations in class to allow the class to comment as a whole.
+I will then discuss what I learned from the surveys in class to allow the class to comment as a whole.
 For example, this past semester students wanted me to incorporate more visual (video primarily) illustrations of the issues addressed in class.
 I used this feedback to use short and medium size clips as discussion starters for the readings.

 Teaching assessment groups include those students who have chosen teaching assistant or process analyst as a learning activity.
 We meet weekly to discuss what occurred in the previous week’s classes and what will happen in the week ahead.
 I provide students with copies of my objectives and selected activities for each class ahead of time so that they can write comments as the class proceeds.
 In particular, I ask students to note if the objective for the class was achieved or not and what helped or hindered its achievement.
 At our weekly meetings, we discuss their comments and make suggestions for how the class might be improved upon and what I need to do in classes ahead to insure that the material is learned better.
 I keep their comments and notes on our discussions in a file to use as I prepare to teach the given material at a future time.